Skip to content

 A team-based approach to shared decision-making training, continuing education, and implementation

-Evidence-based interventions specifically tailored to perceived and/or experienced barriers and facilitators by children, families, and healthcare professionals
+Evidence-based interventions tailored explicitly to perceived and/or experienced barriers and facilitators by children, families, and healthcare professionals.

 Creating policies by decision-makers guided by local crucial factors to minimise barriers and support facilitators